We run a number of internships, based at our headquarters at Robinswood Hill Country Park.

 We accept college or university students.
 We have an ongoing partnership with the University of Gloucestershire, but welcome applications from other colleges and universities.

-If you have graduated, we are unable to accept you as an intern, but there are plenty of regular volunteering opportunities available where you can gain the experience you need.
+There are also plenty of regular volunteering opportunities available where you can gain the experience you need.

 How long do internships last?